NicolasPrats/DvBrowser/readme.md

 The application embeds a web browser based on Chromium (thanks to [CEFSharp](https://cefsharp.github.io/)).
 It intercepts all web api requests and translates them to SDK requests.
 Then it analyzes if some plugin steps are registered on the message.
 If yes, it loads them and make them run locally.
 All other requests are sent to the Dataverse, so that the plugins are interacting with the real database.

-For now, only create and update requests are properly translated.
-Other requests (retrieve, delete, custom api, batch, ...) should be implemented in not too distant future.
+For now, only create, retrieve, update and delete requests are translated (sometimes partially).
+Other requests (custom api, batch, ...) should be implemented in not too distant future.
 Please note that the chosen architecture has some limits which will probably never fixed by this project:
 * There is no support for transactions
 * When plugins are triggered because of a server side operation, they will not be run locally